Stem Cell Injections for Joint Pain, Arthritis, Tendinitis & More

 A qualified physician injects the amniotic tissues directly into the affected joint.
 We use ultrasound technology to pinpoint the exact location where the injection will be most effective.
 The anti-inflammatory properties of amniotic stem cells are similar to cortisone and steroid shots but naturally stimulate a response of the body’s own healing ability.
 The stem cells work to provide relief from pain in conjunction with hyaluronic acid, which eases pain and restores mobility by lubricating joints and tendons.

-The standard treatment for osteoarthritis, tendonitis, and degenerative arthritis is typically cortisone or other drugs.
+The standard treatment for osteoarthritis, tendinitis, and degenerative arthritis is typically cortisone or other drugs.
 These can provide short-term relief but do not allow the body to repair itself.
 Amniotic stem cells contain specific growth factors that may actually replace the damaged cells with healthy ones.

 What benefits does amniotic stem cell therapy offer?